FlipsideCrypto/osmosis-models/models/descriptions/__overview__.md

 - Bronze: Data is loaded in from the source as a view
 - Silver: All necessary parsing, filtering, de-duping, and other transformations are done here
-- Gold (or core): Final views and tables that are available publicly
+- Gold (core/defi/gov/price): Final views and tables that are available publicly

 The dimension tables are sourced from a variety of on-chain and off-chain sources.